wp-statistics/wp-statistics/readme.txt

 * Added: Awesome charts!
 The Chartjs library used in the plugin for show charts.
 * Updated: Countries code.
 * Updated: Missed flags icons.
 (Curaçao, Saint Lucia, Turkmenistan, Kosovo and Mayotte)
+* Fixed: Showing data on the Browsers, Platforms and browsers version charts.
 * Fixed: Postbox container width in Logs page

 = 12.0.12.1 =